 Moreover, we found a significant (p 0.01) LR × DAY interaction for all the SL counts except for those in the front body area; this suggests that the dynamic of SL accumulation was different according to the lighting regime provided to the pigs during the first 48 h since regrouping.
 Indeed, pigs kept in the dark room during the first 48 h since regrouping showed a similar pattern of variation since the day of mixing but lower SL accumulation 3 and 7 d following mixing, compared to those pigs provided with a 12 h photoperiod for the whole trial (Figure 2).
 Differences in SL accumulation between pigs of the two groups were no longer evident 14 d after mixing, with the only exception of skin lesions in the rear part of the body.

 Figure 2.
-Least squares means of logarithm of skin lesions count assessed in: (a) front, (b) middle, and (c) rear position and of (d) logarithm of sum of counts at different days from mixing (Days Mix) for pigs kept in dark rooms (solid line) or with a 12 h photoperiod (dotted line) during the first 48 h after mixing (*: means differ for p < 0.05).
+Least squares means of logarithm of skin lesions count assessed in: (a) front, (b) middle, and (c) rear position and of (d) logarithm of sum of counts at different days from mixing (Days Mix) for pigs kept in dark rooms (solid line) or with a 12 h photoperiod (dotted line) during the first 48 h after mixing (*p < 0.05 for difference between means of the two groups within any given day from mixing).

 3.2.
 Behavioral Observations